 Because of rising sea levels and shrinking forest, humans and tigers are fighting for space.
 The farmers are forced into the forest to hunt for honey, fish, or collect crabs, putting them at risk for a tiger attack.

-The boat is the small vehicle which is use to go for fishing in the deep forest of sundarban. & often while they stay at the boat in night tiger attack fisherman and they have to fight back.
+The boat is the small vehicle which is use to go for fishing in the deep forest of sundarban.
+And often while they stay at the boat in night tiger attack fisherman and they have to fight back.

 “Inside the Sundarban there is ‘silence’ everywhere, a fear runs in veins with the fragrance of incense, standing in the village of frequently visited by Man Eater Tigers, listening villagers rhythmic chanting and prayers and feeling the urge to get back to safety all these made it helpless for urban, educated, technologically advanced people.
 This jungle is only understandable for the people who are made from it, the people live by jungle can’t leave the place even knowing how risky to live within.
 Thus they will face the hungry tiger habitually either to live or to die.”